martgil/webext-docs/messages.rst

       :type: (boolean, optional)
       :annotation: -- [Added in TB 106]

       Whether the message is marked as new.
-Only supported in :ref:`messages.import`
+Only supported in :ref:`messages.import`.

    .. api-member::